 \begin{nolabel} Although the ultimate objective of the techniques proposed in this article is to answer and generalise Beilinson and Drinfeld's question {\cite[4.9.10]{BD.Chiral}}, the article is written in such a way that readers better acquainted with the theory of vertex algebras than that of chiral algebras may understand the main statements and proofs.
 The complex constructed in Section \ref{sec:ch.hom.ell} does not use the chiral algebra formalism and is canonically associated to a vertex algebra and an elliptic curve.
-Of course in order to check that this complex indeed computes chiral homology, one needs to compare with Beilinson and Drinfed's construction.
+Of course in order to check that this complex indeed computes chiral homology, one needs to compare with Beilinson and Drinfeld's construction.
 The reader acquainted with chapter $4$ of \cite{BD.Chiral} or chapter $20$ of \cite{FBZ.Book} will find this comparison self-evident.

-Although we use Weierstrass's $\wp$-function and its integral $\zeta$, their explicit Fourier expansions are not technically needed.
-We use the differential equation \eqref{eq:heat} and some explicit algebraic equations satisfied by these functions in Section \ref{sec:elliptic.functions} as well as their properties as $q \rightarrow 0$.
-It would be interesting to have an explicit purely algebraic formulation of our results here in terms of sections of $\mathcal{O}_X(2)$ instead of explicit elliptic functions. \end{nolabel}
+We use Weierstrass's $\wp$-function and its integral $\zeta$, and the differential equation \eqref{eq:heat} and some explicit algebraic equations satisfied by these functions in Section \ref{sec:elliptic.functions} as well as their properties as $q \rightarrow 0$.
+It would be interesting to have a purely algebro-geometric formulation of our results here in terms of sections of $\mathcal{O}_X(2)$ instead of elliptic functions and differential equations. \end{nolabel}